natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-23M.md

 * Very high low-altitude top speed, could outrun any of your opponents.
 * Reasonably high acceleration for its size.
 * Very good high speed acceleration.
+* Variable swept-wing aircraft, allowing for decent performance at any speed.
+* Amazing energy retention if wings are fully unswept.
+* Contains IRST tracking system and decent radar that allows you to track aerial targets at ground level.
+* HUD displays speed and altitude information, most useful in simulator mode.
+* Varied armament preset selection.
 * R-23T and R-60M all-aspect missiles.
 * Good R-23R missiles for long range engagements.
-* Variable swept-wing aircraft, allowing for decent performance at any speed.
-* HUD displays speed and altitude information, most useful in simulator mode.
 * Can carry 6 x R-60M AAMs.
-* Contains IRST tracking system and decent radar that allows you to track aerial targets at ground level.
-* Varied armament preset selection.
-* Amazing energy retention if wings are fully unswept,.

 '''Cons:'''

 * Underwhelming instantaneous turn rate, cannot pull some extreme windows easily.
-* Loses quite a lot of speed in turns if manual wing sweep is not properly utlized ,
+* Loses quite a lot of speed in turns if manual wing sweep is not properly utlized.
 * Low countermeasures count.
 * Low ammo count and low muzzle velocity for the GSh-23L cannon.
 * R-60Ms are easily distracted by flares.